-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2014, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2014 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT scores and vice versa.

-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+E. Latest date by which SAT or ACT scores must be received for fall-term admission August 15 required of some students): G. Please indicate which tests your institution uses for placement (e.g., state tests) : SAT Pro in F eshman Profile vide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted er special arrangements. star stuc cate Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national indardized (SAT/ACT) test scores.
+Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) dents who submitted test scores.
+Do not include partial test scores (e.g., mathematics scores but not critical reading for a egory of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not convert SAT scores to ACT res and vice versa.
+Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables corg/concordance).
+Percent submitting SAT scores Number submitting SAT scores Percent submitting ACT scores Number submitting ACT scores 803 For each assessment listed below, report the score that represents the 25 th percentile (the score that 25 percent of the freshman population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).